kartset/codevidhya-assignment/README.md

 6)To run the REST API :-
 ``` $ npm start```

-7) Use endpoints /courses and /courses/courseId using postman to generate results in json format.
+7)Use endpoints /courses and /courses/courseId using postman to generate results in json format.

-8) You can do get request for /courses and /courses/courseId to get all the courses and course for a particular ID from the database.
+8)You can do get request for /courses and /courses/courseId to get all the courses and course for a particular ID from the database.